dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-store-ttl.md

 ## Persisting state (ignoring an existing TTL)

+Let's say you have `metadata.ttlInSeconds` set for `Key A` at the database/container level.
+Many databases allow you to overwrite the TTL for a specific entity.
+You can tell it to explicitly _persist_ the given key.

 To explicitly persist a state (ignoring any TTLs set for the key), specify a `ttlInSeconds` value of `-1`.

+> Not specifying TTL at the entity level applies the global TTL.

 ## Supported components